 According to Tolstoy, art must create an emotional bond between the artist and the audience.
 Tolstoy believed art embraces any human activity.
 Tolstoy offers as an example, a boy who experienced fear after an encounter with a wolf.
 He later relates that experience, infecting the listener and compelling them to feel the same fear he had experienced.
 To Tolstoy this is a perfect example of art as it clearly communicates, is sincere, and is singular, focused on a particular emotion.
 Tolstoy condemned Wagner and Beethoven as examples of overly cerebral artists who lacked true emotion.
 Tolstoy wrote that Beethoven’s, Symphony No. 9 merely pretends at a feeling of unity and therefore is not good art.

-The music room inside Yuriage High School.
-An aside: I contacted every major music company offering to deliver new equipment to the destroyed schools in Sendai.
+The music room inside a destroyed high school revealed Ryoh’s Guitar.
+An aside: I contacted every major music company offering to deliver new equipment to thirty-seven destroyed schools.
 None accepted the offer.
-Most didn’t even bother to respond.
+Most never even bothered to respond.

 Another problem with a great deal of “art” is that it reproduces past models, and as a result it is not properly rooted in a contemporary and sincere expression of the most enlightened cultural ideals of the artist’s time and place.
 To cite one example, ancient Greek art extolled virtues of strength, masculinity, and heroism according to the values derived from its mythology.
 However, Christianity embraces the virtues of the meek and humble.
 Tolstoy therefore believed it is impossible for modern society to embrace tradition forms of art.
 He also believed that art should not be considered a means to pleasure or to consider it as one of the conditions of human life.
 The activity of art is based on the fact that a man, receiving through his sense of hearing or sight another man’s expression of feeling, is capable of experiencing the emotion, which moved the man who expressed it.
 If a man laughs, and another hears it, he becomes merry.
 If a man weeps, and another hears it, he feels sorrow.